MNerd885/C-language/README.md

 # C-language
-A repo where I store all the exercises for Krnighan and Ritchie's own book of ANSI C
+A repo where I store all the exercises for Kernighan and Ritchie's own book of ANSI C